Molnes/Nyhetsjeger/README.md

 ```

-Setup a Goole Cloud project, generate client ID and secret, update the `.env` file.
+Setup a Google Cloud project, generate client ID and secret, update the `.env` file.
+This is needed for the OAuth2 login.

-Setup MinIO (dashboard can be accessed at localhost:9001), generate access and secret keys, update the `.env` file.
+Setup MinIO (dashboard can be accessed at localhost:9001).
+Create a bucket called "images", set public read, generate access and secret keys for write.
+Set the secrets in the `.env` file.